 Further study from this course: This course is an ideal preparation for studying Biology, Chemistry, Physics, Earth and Space Science or Agricultural Science in years 12 and 13.

 Potential careers that value learning and skills form this course: A wide variety of careers require a knowledge of Science.
+You will also learn important skills like analysing and investigating the world around you.

 Te Reo Māori